MonitoRSS/landing-page/src/pages/terms.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-_Last updated_: September 28, 2023
+_Last updated_: September 29, 2023

-These terms and conditions outline the rules and regulations for the use of MonitoRSS's official Website, located at https://monitorss.xyz.
+These terms and conditions outline the rules and regulations for the use of MonitoRSS's official Website, located at https://monitorss.xyz and all its subdomains.

 By accessing this website we assume you accept these terms and conditions.
 Do not continue to use MonitoRSS if you do not agree to take all of the terms and conditions stated on this page.